2. Reduce the Chance of Injury

 However, by working the muscles responsible for movement and stability at your feet -- the gastrocnemius, soleus, peroneals, and both the anterior and posterior tibialis -- you'll not only be improving your power and accuracy, but you'll also be helping prevent injury down the road (just in case you have to do your own hole-in-one celebration).

-Check out my video below to get started.
+Check out my video below to get started with stabilizing your golf swing and improving your golf stance.

 © joeydgolf.com 2018